ThatCooperLewis/evga-checkout/README.md

                     # Looks for CC input field on EVGA checkout page
                     # Populates those fields with cc variables

-    - If you'd like to overwrite the CC config file, please create/edit file `credit_card.py` follwing the `credit_card_example.py`

 ## Simple Usage

 Open `runMacOS.command` to start bot.
 It will prompt you for the product number and # of windows (refer to Multiple Windows section for explanation of instances).